daovorge/GADS-22-NYC/03_Exploratory_Data_Analysis/README.md

 #### Gentle Introduction
  * If you haven’t used a command line interface like `bash`, try [The Command Line Crash Course](http://cli.learncodethehardway.org/book/).
 Ignore the stuff about PowerShell.
+ * At the very least look at http://cli.learncodethehardway.org/book/ex2.html